Xant1/node-hbs-markdown-blog/README.md

-**To access the site as an admin, you need to go to the auth/login route.
+**To log in to the site as an admin, you need to go to the auth/login route.
 To prevent ordinary users from seeing the buttons for interacting with the post, you can write your middleware**

 - The markdown system was used in the development to add/edit content without additional tools
 - Node.js, Express.js, Sequelize, PostgreSQL, HBS, Marked.js